 How ooddle Applies This

 Within the Mind pillar, ooddle treats laughter as a recovery tool, not a punchline.
-Members on Core and Pass plans get personalized prompts to schedule comedy time the way most apps schedule meditation.
-We treat it as a wellness intervention with research behind it.
+Members on Core and Pass plans get personalized prompts to schedule comedy time the way many apps schedule meditation.
+We treat it as a wellness intervention with research behind it, not a guilty pleasure to apologize for.

 For Explorer members on the free plan, the laughter habit appears as a daily two-minute micro-action: open a comedy clip, watch until you genuinely laugh, then return to your day.
-The Core plan at twenty-nine dollars per month adds personalized recommendations based on your humor preferences.
-The Pass plan, coming soon at seventy-nine dollars per month, integrates laughter sessions with stress and recovery tracking.
+The Core plan at twenty-nine dollars per month adds personalized recommendations based on your humor preferences and pairs laughter with stress check-ins.
+The Pass plan at seventy-nine dollars per month integrates laughter sessions with stress and recovery tracking, so you can see how a good laugh shifts your weekly pattern.